ashishtele/ashishtele.github.io/_posts/2019-07-11-Death_Valley_quake.md

 I was capturing moments through my iPhone.
 You can determine the location where you clicked the picture.
 To extract the metadata, I used the ExifWizard mobile application.
 It gives most of the information we require.

-Below image gives the timestamp and coordibates of the location:
+The Below image gives the timestamp and coordinates of the location:

 ![center](/images/img_4_meta.png)